Going the extra mile

 Making an effort for your family should come first

 I would like to put my hands up and say I have always gone the extra mile for my family.
 My children and my siblings might not agree.
 I would concur, it hasn’t always been the case.
 Don’t get me wrong, we are a tight-knit family and care about each other a lot.
 I do go the extra mile for birthdays, Christmas and holidays.
 Family occasions feature highly.
 But do I go the extra mile all of the time?
 Probably not, but I am working on it.
-It’s vital our families should come first in our efforts.
+Our families must come first in our efforts.

 It’s essential to go the extra mile in business